Bella Abzug

 In 1970, Abzug's first campaign slogan was, "This woman's place is in the House—the House of Representatives."
 She was later appointed to co-chair the National Commission on the Observance of International Women's Year created by President Gerald Ford's executive order, presided over the 1977 National Women's Conference, and led President Jimmy Carter's National Advisory Commission for Women.
-Abzug was a founder of the Commission for Women’s Equality of the American Jewish Congress.
+Abzug was a founder of the Commission for Women's Equality of the American Jewish Congress.

 Early life

 Bella Savitzky was born on July 24, 1920, in New York City.
-Both of her parents were Russian Jewish immigrants.
-Her mother, Esther (née Tanklefsky), was a homemaker, and her father, Emanuel Savitzky, ran the Live and Let Live Meat Market on Ninth Avenue.
+Both of her parents were Yiddish-speaking Jewish immigrants from Chernihiv, Russian Empire (now Ukraine).
+Her mother, Esther (née Tanklevsky or Tanklefsky), was a homemaker who immigrated from Kozelets in 1902.
+Her father, Emanuel Savitzky, was a butcher who emigrated in 1906.
+He ran the Live and Let Live Meat Market on Ninth Avenue.
 Even in her youth, she was competitive and would beat other children in all sorts of competitions.
 She ran the cash register at her father's deli as a young girl.

 Her religious upbringing influenced her development into a feminist.
 According to Abzug, "It was during these visits to the synagogue that I think I had my first thoughts as a feminist rebel.
 I didn't like the fact that women were consigned to the back rows of the balcony."
 When her father died, Abzug, then 13, was told that her Orthodox synagogue did not permit women to say the (mourners') Kaddish, since that rite was reserved for sons of the deceased.
 However, because her father had no sons, she went to the synagogue every morning for a year to recite the prayer, defying the tradition of her congregation's practice of Orthodox Judaism.

 Abzug graduated from Walton High School in The Bronx, where she was class president.
 Through high school she took violin lessons and went to Florence Marshall Hebrew High School after classes at Walton.
 She went on to major in political science at Hunter College of the City University of New York and simultaneously attended the Jewish Theological Seminary of America.
 At Hunter College, she was student council president and active in the American Student Union.
 Abzug first met Mim Kelber, who would go on to co-found WEDO with her, at Walton High School and they went on to attend Hunter College with one another.
 She later earned a law degree from Columbia University in 1944.